Religion in the Philippines: Revitalization attempts

-No religion
+Irreligion

-The Philippine Statistics Authority in 2015 puts the number of irreligious at less than 0.1%.
+Based on the 2020 Census, the Philippine Statistics Authority reported the number of irreligious at less than 0.1% of the Philippine population.

 The Philippine Atheists and Agnostics Society (PATAS) is a nonprofit organization for the public understanding of atheism and agnosticism in the Philippines which educates society, and eliminates myths and misconceptions about atheism and agnosticism.
 In February 2009, Filipino Freethinkers was formed.
 Since 2011, the Philippine Atheists and Agnostics Society has held its OUT Campaigns in Rizal Park and Quezon Memorial Circle.
 Also it held two feeding programs "Good without Religion" in Bacoor, Cavite.
 The society also is a member affiliate and associate of various international atheist organizations such as the Atheist Alliance International, Institute for Science and Human Values, and the International Humanist and Ethical Union, as one among secular organizations that promotes free thought and scientific development in the Philippines.
 The 2015 Philippine Census reported the religion of about 0.02% of the population as "none".

-As of 2021, the Philippine Atheists and Agnostics Society is dormant and non-active, following a major internal scandal on finance matters.
+Perception of religion during the COVID-19 pandemic

+According to a 2020 survey by the Social Weather Stations (SWS), there had been a decline in the perception of importance in religion amidst the COVID-19 pandemic.
+According to the survey, 73 percent of Filipino adults deemed religion as important, which fell by 10 points compared to the pre-pandemic December 2019 survey which stated 83 percent believed religion is important in their lives.

+Christianity, especially Catholicism, received a significant decline from 84 percent to 71 percent; other Christian denominations, except the Iglesia ni Cristo, fell from 78 percent to 71 percent.
+Iglesia ni Cristo, meanwhile, increased from 69 percent to 88 percent.
+In terms of Islam, it fell from 94 percent to 93 percent as "very important", almost receiving no change.

+The 2020 SWS survey stated that Mindanao had a huge number of respondents who viewed religion as important (88 percent), followed by Luzon and Metro Manila (70 percent each), with Visayas being the lowest (64 percent).